 The project is enormous.

-Hudson Physicians broke ground on a new medical center last week.
+Hudson Physicians broke ground on a new medical center in November.

 The numbers don’t do justice to the size and scope of the project.